FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/run-flo-2d-pro/Run MapCrafter.rst

 simulations, aiding in risk management.
 The plugin also streamlines the QGIS layout manager process by automatically generating templates for easy customization.

-.. note:: MapCrafter training video playlist is available on Youtube. |mapcrafter|
+.. note:: MapCrafter / Rasterizor training video playlist is available on Youtube. |mapcrafter|

 .. |mapcrafter| raw:: html